MCai416/Linear-Regressions/README.md

 # Linear Regressions

-This folder contains 4 linear regression programmes I have written using Python 3.
+This folder contains linear regression programmes I have written using Python 3.

 Each estimator is a python class.
-The calculation is done in __init__, and the results will be printed using estmator.reg().
+The calculation is done in __init__, and the results will be printed using estmator.reg(), for time series estimations: estimator.out.reg()

 Variable inputs require the following data types: